ranjeetghotra/ranjeetghotra/README.md

 - 👋 Hi, I’m Ranjit Singh
-- 👀 I’m interested in Node Development
+- 👀 I’m interested in MEAN Stack Development.
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ranjeetghotra/ranjeetghotra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.